—- Eyewitness account —-

 TAN SON NHUT AIRPORT

 The airport was airtight secured.
-We learned later 5,000 evacuees still trapped inside.
-We drove pass RSVN troopers, all spread out like a human crime-scene cordon.
-M16s fired “pop pop pop” incessantly and indiscriminately in the air (my hot-war soundtrack throughout, from flares to choppers, F-15’s, B-52’s, AK-47’s, M-16’s and Colt-45’s.
-Carbine N1s were just for students neighborhood watch).
+We learned later 5,000 evacuees trapped inside.
+We drove pass a human cordon of airborne troopers.
+M16s fired “pop pop pop” incessantly and indiscriminately in the air (my hot-war childhood soundtrack consisted of flares, choppers, F-15’s, B-52’s, AK-47’s, M-16’s and Colt-45’s.
+Carbine N1s and of late C-141’s cargo planes).

 “Stay out!”